 How do I prevent SSL errors?

 Additional comments around SSL and it's impact on SEO.

-- Typically I don’t see any variation between shared SSL and private ones unless the site is getting a lot of traffic then perhaps reinvesting a private one may help with the professional identity of the company.
+- Typically, I don’t see any variation between shared SSL and private ones unless the site is getting a lot of traffic then perhaps investing in a private one may help with the professional identity of the company.